vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/sql/README.md

 }
 ```
-## Configuring datasource and dataSource properties using dataSource.properties.* approach
+## Configuring datasource and datasource properties using dataSource.properties.* approach
 To add dataSource properties just use `dataSource.properties.*` notation.
 Take a look at [HikariCP initialization section](https://github.com/brettwooldridge/HikariCP) for more details on configuration options.
 You can also use this approach to fully configure dataSource without using classic DriverManager approach.

 * To set specific dataSource property depending on database provider use prefix `dataSource.properties.dataSource.*=`.